21 Things to do in Slovenia for Free!

 - Accommodation Zorc – Very basic and old-fashioned but it’s cheap and in centre of the village (this is where we stayed in Trenta).

-It’s time to book your trip to Slovenia for 2017 now!
+It’s time to book your trip to Slovenia now!
 Don’t forget to read about my experience at the Big Berry resort in the South-East of Slovenia.
 You can actually swim to Croatia from there, I’m not kidding!
-Let me know in the comments if you are planning to go to Slovenia and leave any questions that you might have about the country.
+Let me know in the comments if you are planning to go to Slovenia and what things to do in Slovenia you’re hoping to check out!